enclaive/enclaive-docker-mariadb-sgx/README.md

 # MariaDB-SGX Demonstration

 The goal is to show the mariadb-sgx database remains encrypted while in use (recall, encryption at rest decrypts the data collection in memory to perform the database operation).
-To this end, `data.sql` creates a `username:password` table.
+To this end, `insert.sql` creates a `username:password` table.
 The rationality is that the data is encrypted at any moment in time, while vanilla mariadb reveals the data.
 Note, there is no need for data-in-rest encryption and the burden of key updates/management.
 Encryption is handled on the fly by

 ## Prerequisites